english | česky

 History of the journal

 The journal was established in 1994 in Prague by a group of Czech Romani studies experts, including Hana Šebková, Edita Žlnayová, Zbyněk Andrš, Ruben Pelar, and Milena Hübschmannová, the founder of Romani Studies as a university program in CR (Charles Universtiy, Prague, since 1991) and the prominent figure of Czech post-war Romani studies as an academic discipline.
 Hübschmannová became the leading figure in the development of the journal (she hold the post of the editor-in-chief since 1994 until her death in 2005).
-Since then a number of Hübschmanová’s disciples were involved in leading the edition office of the journal, including Peter Wagner, Jana Kramářová and Eva Zdařilová, other key members of the staff included Lada Viková and Anna Žigová.
+Since then a number of Hübschmanová’s disciples were involved in leading the edition office of the journal, including Peter Wagner, Jana Kramářová and Eva Zdařilová.
+Since 2011 the editorial office is headed by Pavel Kubaník and Helena Sadílková.

 While keeping its prestige as a respected academic journal, Romano džaniben strives to remain the information, referential and discussion platform for a whole range of professional groups, including practitioners and Roms themselves.